Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 El Bailadero is a mysterious place tied to old legends.
 According to one of them, the name of the place comes from a propitiatory rain ritual called “Baladero” that locals would perform by blowing the cattle to attract the attention of divinities.

-Another legend is tied to the Witches of Anaga who were living in covens in the area and would perform rituals like dancing around the fire, hence the name “El Bailadero”.
+Another legend is tied to the Witches of Anaga, who lived in covens in the area and performed rituals like dancing around the fire, hence the name “El Bailadero”.
 After these rituals, the witches would go down to the coast to swim naked.
-With

 View of Taganana from El Bailadero

 Enjoy the views from El Bailadero and read more about the place on the plaques that you can find along the way.
-From here, you can walk around 10 minutes to the bus stop El Tunel to catch bus number 946 back to Santa Cruz, or you can continue walking along Camino Abicore in direction of San Andres.
+From here, you can walk for around 10 minutes to the bus stop El Tunel to catch bus number 946 back to Santa Cruz, or you can continue walking along Camino Abicore to San Andres.
 Alternatively, you may follow the same road back to Taganana.

 El Bailadero to Taganana hike

 As usual, make sure to use Maps.me to find the best trail here.
-Since I did this part on my final stretch and I wanted to catch the earlier bus, I walked along the road, which is faster.
-There is no sidewalk, but with a bit of caution is doable.
+Since I did this part on my final stretch and I wanted to catch the earlier bus, I walked along the road, which was faster.
+There is no sidewalk, but with a bit of caution, it’s doable.
 When I did the hike, there weren’t many cars driving by.

 Taganana Valley